EyeCanDoIt/EyeCanDoIt.github.io/doublevision.md

 <br>

-- Provided $30,000 in support from Carle Illinois College of Medicine to develop a novel teaching fundoscope for training medical students and healthcare providers fundoscopy.
+- Provided $30,000 in support from Carle Illinois College of Medicine to develop a novel teaching fundoscope for training medical students and healthcare providers in fundoscopy.